 Administration of Hepatitis A Vaccine

 The hepatitis A vaccine is given as an injection into a muscle.
-As a part of routine childhood vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more , two doses are given to all children: typically at age 12 to 23 months and 6 to 18 months later.
-After the first dose, people are fully protected for 6 to 12 months, and after the second dose, children are protected for at least 14 to 20 years.
-Adults who completed the vaccine series as children are protected for at least 20 years.
+As a part of routine childhood vaccinations Childhood Vaccinations Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more , two doses are given to all children: typically at age 12 to 23 months and 6 to 18 months later.
+Unvaccinated adults can also receive this two-dose vaccine.
+After the first dose, people are fully protected for 6 to 12 months, and after the second dose, people are protected for at least 14 to 20 years.
+(See CDC: Child and Adolescent Immunization Schedule by Age).

 The hepatitis A vaccine is recommended for older children and adolescents who were not previously vaccinated.
 Unvaccinated adults who want to be protected from hepatitis A can also receive the vaccine.